jmberg/bup/Documentation/bup-config.5.md

     splitting will have to be re-read and its related hashes recalculated.

+bup.split.files
+:   This setting determines the number of fixed bits in the hash-split
+    algorithm that lead to a chunk boundary, and thus the average size of objects.
+This represents a trade-off between the efficiency of the deduplication (fewer bits means better deduplication) and the amount of metadata to keep on disk and RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
+    The expected average block size is expected to be 2^bits (1 << bits), a sufficiently small change in a file would lead to that much new data to be saved (plus tree metadata).
+The maximum blob size is 4x that.
+:   The default of this setting is 13 for backward compatibility, but it
+    is recommended to change this to a higher value (e.g. 16) on all but very small repos.

+    *NOTE:*
+    Changing this value in an existing repository is *strongly discouraged*.
+It would cause a subsequent store of anything but files that were not split to store all data (and to some extent metadata) in the repository again, rather than deduplicating.
+Consider the disk usage of this to be mostly equivalent to starting a new repository.

+    *NOTE:*
+    Similarly to bup.split.trees above, using the same index for repositories with different bup.split.files settings will result in the index optimizations not working correctly.
+This will lead to bup save having to re-read files that are known to be unmodified.
+Just like for bup.split.trees this is a performance, not correctness, issue, however, it's something to avoid.

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
     Currently read from the repository to which the pack files are